 DreamPress, the managed WordPress hosting plan, also offers one-click staging sites, a bundled Jetpack Professional license, server-level caching and a more robust backup solution.

 DreamHost’s shared hosting plans start at just $2.59 a month with a three-year commitment or $4.95 a month with month-to-month billing:

 The DreamPress plans start at $16.95 a month with annual billing or $19.95 a month with month-to-month billing:

 With GoDaddy, the minimum commitment is three months, which has an inflated price vs the yearly plans.
-On the other hand, DreamHost let you pay month-to-month while still keeping the price low.
+On the other hand, DreamHost lets you pay month-to-month while still keeping the price low.

 DreamHost’s managed WordPress hosting is also cheaper than GoDaddy’s Pro managed WordPress hosting.

-Beyond offering more accessible pricing, DreamHost also offer more features than GoDaddy.
+Beyond offering more accessible pricing, DreamHost also offers more features than GoDaddy.
 For example, DreamHost’s cheapest hosting plan still comes with a free SSL certificate, the custom hosting dashboard and automatic backups.

-GoDaddy do offer an automatic backup service on their shared plans, but it’s an extra $2.99 a month.
+GoDaddy does offer an automatic backup service on its shared plans, but it’s an extra $2.99 a month.

 Finally, DreamHost’s support performed a lot better according to the CodeinWP survey.
 DreamHost’s support scored a 4.0, which is well above GoDaddy’s 3.3.